 The Working Group shall:

-Complete the project from Project Authorization Request (PAR) approval to IEEE-SA Standards Board approval as specified by the PAR, and in compliance with IEEE Standards policies and procedures.
+Complete the project from Project Authorization Request (PAR) approval to IEEE-SA Standards Board approval as specified by the PAR, and in compliance with IEEE-SA policies and procedures.

-Use the IEEE Standards document template format.
+Use the IEEE-SA document template format or the applicable template for standards jointly developed with, or adopted from, another international standards organization.

-Submit to the Sponsor any documentation required by the Sponsor; e.g., a project schedule or a monthly status report.
+Submit to the Standards Committee any documentation required by the Standards Committee; e.g., a project schedule or a monthly status report.

-Notify the Sponsor of the draft development milestones.
+Notify the Standards Committee of the draft development milestones.

-Notify the Sponsor when the draft is ready to begin IEEE Standards Sponsor ballot.
+Notify the Standards Committee when the draft is ready to begin IEEE-SA ballot.

-Maintain existing standards issued by IEEE developed by the Working Group, or assigned to the Working Group by the Sponsor.
+Only those authorized to access and use IEEE’s data, including personal data, from IEEE systems are permitted to do so, for the purposes intended, including to support the technical development work on the standard, and only in compliance with IEEE or IEEE-SA Privacy and data privacy policies.

 3.0 Officers

 This clause shall not be modified except to include additional officers.

-There shall be a Chair and a Secretary, and there should be a Vice Chair.
-The office of Treasurer is suggested if significant funds are involved in the operation of the Working Group and/or its subgroups or if the group has multiple financial reports to supply to the IEEE Standards Association.
-A person may simultaneously hold the positions of Secretary and Treasurer.
+There shall be a Chair and a Secretary, and there should be a Vice-Chair.
+The office of Treasurer is suggested if significant funds are involved in the operation of the Working Group and/or its subgroups or if the group has multiple financial reports to supply to the IEEE-SA.
+A person may simultaneously hold the positions of Treasurer and another office, other than Chair.

-The Chair and Vice Chair(s) shall each be IEEE members of any grade, except Student grade, or IEEE Society affiliates, and also be members of IEEE-SA.
+The officers (and any person designated to manage the Standards Association ballot) shall each be IEEE members of any grade, or IEEE Society affiliates, and also be members of IEEE-SA.

 3.1 Election or Appointment of Officers

 This clause may be modified.
-(Three cases are provided; either choose one of these cases -- Case 1, Case 2, or Case 3 – or create a similar process for this clause and delete the other options.)
+(Three cases are provided; either choose one of these cases – Case 1, Case 2, or Case 3 – or create a similar process for this clause and delete the other options.)
+If Case 1 is selected, change title to “Appointment of Officers”.
+If case 2 is selected, use title without change.
+If case 3 is selected, change title to “Election of Officers”.

-A Working Group may elect a new Chair or Vice Chair at any plenary session, subject to confirmation by the IEEE802 LMSC Sponsor
+A Working Group may elect a new Chair or Vice Chair at any plenary session, subject to confirmation by the Standards Committee.

 All Working Group elections become effective at the end of the plenary session where the election occurs.
 A plenary session is as defined in the “Plenary sessions” subclause of the IEEE 802 LMSC Operations Manual.
 Prior to the end of that plenary session, persons that have been elected to fill an open position during the session are considered ‘Acting’.
 Persons who are succeeding someone that currently holds the position do not acquire any rights for that position until the close of the plenary session.